 The debate about the term “SEOer” has been going on for some time.
 Do I do SEO, or am I an online marketer?
 Honestly, the term SEO is has become almost like a generic trademark in that when people say SEO, they are likely referring to online marketing or overall online performance—which, coincidentally, is how I view it.

 In regards to a concrete definition for SEO, the conversation usually stops at link acquisition and content creation (two very important aspects of the process).
 However, my conversations with clients often go far beyond that.
 My clients come to me for help, sometimes like beggars with open hands looking for everything I can give them.
 Because I feel personally responsible to them for their success, I try to give them everything I can.
 At that point, my role evolves to include User Interface design (UI) and User experience (UX).
-These are not my areas of superior expertise or training, but being heavily involved in the industry, I am in a very good position to help the client understand the foundational principals that should be considered in both of those areas.
+These are not my areas of superior expertise or training, but is heavily involved in the industry, I am in a very good position to help the client understand the foundational principals that should be considered in both of those areas.

 Above and beyond?

 In addition, a basic SEO strategy would obviously include some amount of reporting (at the least, keyword rankings and traffic numbers); however, I find myself analyzing the data to help my client better understand their demographic.
 Where are visitors accessing the site from, when do they access the site, and what are they specifically looking for when they are on the site?
 All of these questions—and more—are in hopes of helping them identify new ways to effectively reach their customer base and ultimately make them more successful.
 This is likely unnecessary for large companies with armies of analysts or dollars at their disposal, but not so for the entrepreneur or start-up–the companies that are the life-blood of this country.